Add a custom dropdown provider for administration components

 Setting up dropdown mapping is an important building block for the later guides in this Page Builder series, which use dropdown components heavily.

-- familiarity with the basics of Page Builder in Xperience by Kentico
+- Basic knowledge of the Page Builder in Xperience by Kentico.

 Implement a generic mapper class